gabrielpreda/gemini_vision_chatbot/README.md

 # Introduction

-Gemini Chatbot demonstrate how to quickly build and deploy a chatbot powered with Gemini.
+Gemini Vision Chatbot demonstrate how to quickly build and deploy a chatbot powered with Gemini.

+This chatbot allows you to load an image and instruct `Gemini 2.0 Flash Experiemntal` (`Image Generation`) model to modify it.

 The user interface is developed using Streamlit.